decentraland/old-documentation/_posts/getting-started/2018-01-02-coding-scenes.md

 For additional terms, definitions, and explanations, please refer to our [complete Glossary]({{ site.baseurl }}{% post_url /general/2018-01-03-glossary %}).
 -->

-## Systems
+## Systems and componentSystems

 Entities and components are just used to store information about 3D objects, but don't have any methods to change those values when they need to be updated.
 That's where _systems_ come in.

-_Systems_ execute functions over the components of an entity to change their values.
-Systems are executed on every frame of the game loop.
+_Systems_ and _systemComponents_ execute functions over the components of an entity to change their values.
+Systems and systemComponents each have an `update()` method that's executed on every frame of the game loop, this follows the [update game pattern](http://gameprogrammingpatterns.com/update-method.html).

 See [Systems]({{ site.baseurl }}{% post_url /development-guide/2018-01-16-systems %}) for more details about how systems are used in a scene.